 What is Basis Point (Beep)?

 A Basis Point, often referred to as a Beep (using the notation bp), is a measurement of one-hundredth of a percent or one ten-thousandth and is a term commonly used in finance.
-Basis points are more commonly used in situations where differences of less than 1% are noteworthy.
-It is most often found to be true in fixed income markets.
+Basis points are commonly used in situations where differences of less than 1% are noteworthy.
+This is most often found to be true in fixed income markets.

 Beeps in Relation to Interest Rates